My Wife and My Mother-in-Law

-"My Wife and My Mother-in-Law" is a famous ambiguous image, which can be perceived either as a young woman or an old woman (the "wife" and the "mother-in-law", respectively).
-The young woman appears with her face turned away from the viewer while the old woman appears in profile, so the part of the drawing that represents the young woman's ear is the old woman's eye; the young woman's chin is the old woman's nose; and the young woman's choker is the old woman's mouth.
+"My Wife and My Mother-in-Law" is a famous ambiguous image, which can be perceived either as a realistic young woman or a cartoonish old woman (the "wife" and the "mother-in-law", respectively).
+The young woman appears with her face turned away from the viewer while the old woman appears in profile facing the left, so that the part of the drawing that represents the young woman's ear is the old woman's eye; the young woman's chin is the old woman's nose; and the young woman's choker is the old woman's mouth.